fronrich/speedrun-hackathon-template/README.md

    yarn dev
    ```

    This will start the Vite development server.
-Open your browser and navigate to the displayed URL (usually [http://localhost:3000](http://localhost:3000)).
+Open your browser and navigate to the displayed URL ([http://localhost:5173](http://localhost:5173) by default).

 ### Scripts